Reducing Google Contacts storage on Android devices

 I have looked around for several solutions and at the moment the best practice seems to be to set up a dummy Google account and use that for all your Android syncing.
 Initially this is what I was going to do but I started thinking that perhaps the issue isn't that my contacts are now on my phone (I mean, that makes sense, right?) it is that perhaps I have too many contacts.

-Googlemail has been setup to automatically save contact information for anyone you email and over the years I have used my Googlemail account to do mass mailouts about various projects I am involved in and have basically amassed a massive amount of contact information that I will never really use again.
+Googlemail has been setup to automatically save contact information for anyone you email and over the years I have used my Googlemail account to do mass mailouts about various projects I am involved in and have amassed a massive amount of contact information that I will never really use again.

 It is time for a cull.